-1. A baseline marine fish and invertebrate species inventory with an indication of local status endemic, native, introduced/invasive) and semi-quantitative or quantitative assessment of abundance and distribution.
+1. A terrestrial vertebrate species inventory with an indication of local status (endemic, native, introduced/invasive) and semi-quantitative or quantitative assessment of abundance and distribution.

-2. An assessment of the status of marine fish and invertebrate communities present on the four islands, describing current and/or imminent threats (e.g. climate change, invasive species) which may affect species populations or communities on the four islets/atolls.
-The aforementioned inventory should highlight biological indicator fish and invertebrate species that could be used for monitoring change in the marine habitats present on the four islets/atolls.
+2. An assessment of the status of terrestrial vertebrate habitats and populations present on the four islands, describing current and/or imminent threats (e.g. climate change, invasive species) which may affect terrestrial vertebrate species populations on the four islets/atolls.
+The aforementioned inventory should highlight biological indicator species that could be used for monitoring change in the habitats present on the four islets/atolls.

-3. Recommended management and policy options that national and local stakeholders could utilize to strengthen existing conservation and management of marine fish and invertebrate resources on the four islands, with reference to national efforts.
-A particular focus on the assessment, monitoring and management plans for harvested species, in addition to species of conservation and/or cultural significance.
+3. Recommended management and policy options that national and local stakeholders could utilize to strengthen existing conservation and management of vertebrate species of conservation and/or cultural significance on the four islands, with reference to national efforts.
+Recommendations for the assessment, monitoring and management plans for introduced and invasive species.